Special Academic Programs & Academic Accommodations

 ►Elite Athlete Status

-High-Level Athlete Status may be granted to any student enrolled in an undergraduate program leading to a national degree at the University of Montpellier, following a recommendation from the High-Level Sports Committee.
-This program is designed to foster and develop cooperation among the parties involved by ensuring that the academic studies and athletic activities of students holding this status are compatible.
+High-Level Sports Status may be granted to any student enrolled in an initial degree program leading to a national degree at the University of Montpellier, following a recommendation from the High-Level Sports Committee.
+This program is designed to foster and develop cooperation among the participating parties by ensuring that the academic studies and athletic activities of students with this status are compatible.

-Granting of this status is contingent upon the signing of an academic success agreement between the student and the academic unit (UFR), school, or institute (UEI) in which the student is enrolled.
+Granting of this status is contingent upon the signing of an academic success agreement between the student and the UFR, School, or Institute (UEI) in which the student is enrolled.

-The eligibility requirements for this program are outlined in the Statute for High-Level Student-Athletes, approved by the University of Montpellier’s CFVU on June 25, 2024.
+The eligibility requirements for this program are set forth in the Statute for High-Level Student-Athletes, approved by the CFVU of the University of Montpellier on June 25, 2024.

-Applications for high-level athlete student status must be submitted online via the University of Montpellier website: https://www.umontpellier.fr/campus/sport, and supporting documents must be submitted to the University Office of Physical Education and Sports.
+Applications for high-level athlete student status are submitted online via the University of Montpellier website: https://www.umontpellier.fr/campus/sport, and supporting documents must be submitted to the University Department of Physical Education and Sports.

 Any incomplete application will be rejected.